IBM-Cloud/docs/local/index.md

 ### SSL inspection
 {: #sslinspection}

 Cloud Foundry and {{site.data.keyword.Bluemix_notm}} applications can work with SSL inspection certificates when accessing sources outside of the local environment.
-SSL content inspection is available for your environment, if you provide a trusted root certificate which is used to sign inspected SSL streams.
+SSL content inspection is available for your environment, if you provide a root certificate which is used to sign inspected SSL streams.

-The {{site.data.keyword.Bluemix_notm}} deployment team can load the trusted root certificate to enable SSL inspection in the environment during the set up process.
-If this capability is not enabled during set up, you can request that it is enabled and work with the {{site.data.keyword.Bluemix_notm}} operations team who will load the SSL inspectiction certificate to all of your deployed components.
-Enabling SSL inspection during deployment does not add additional time for the deployment.
-However, enabling it for an existing environment can take two to four days depending on your available maintenance windows.
+The {{site.data.keyword.Bluemix_notm}} deployment team loads the root certificate to enable SSL inspection in the environment during the deployment process for your local environment.
+Enabling SSL inspection during the environment set up process does not add additional time for the deployment.
+If this capability is not enabled during the initial deployment, you can request that it is enabled; however, there might be an additional cost associated and it can take two to four days to complete depending on your available maintenance windows.

 ## Setting up your {{site.data.keyword.Bluemix_local_notm}} instance